mkirsch42/SeniorDesign_WeaponDetection/README.md

 ### Initial Setup

-- Run `docker compose run app`.
-The docker image will build and the default YOLO weights will begin downloading; this will take a while.
+- Run `./setup.sh`.
+The script will build the darknet library with GPU bindings and then build the Docker image.

 ### Running the Application